-ESTABLISHING THE ASSOCIATION
+ESTABLISHING THE CLUB

-- A. An Association called OCMT Alumni Association shall be established as per the provisions of law.
-It shall have an its own personality and shall have the right to sue and do any work permissible to do so by the law - B. The HQ for OCMT Alumni Association shall be in the premises of the College. - C. The Association may establish its own place outside the College as per the conditions agreed upon by the College.
+- A. A Club called OCMT Alumni Club shall be established as per the provisions of law.
+It shall have its own personality and shall have the right to sue and do any work permissible to do so by the law - B. The HQ for OCMT Alumni Club shall be in the premises of the College. - C. The Club may establish its own place outside the College as per the conditions agreed upon by the College.